Preparation#

 If you want to exit a loop before it is finished, you can use the break statement.

-Prep 4.10: Doing something once#
+Prep 4.10: Doing Something Once#

 Run the following code to see what it does.
 Try to predict what the code does before running it.